tillrobin/iMGMCv2/README.md

     bash TPM-Script ${SampleName}.covstats # create TPM-${SampleName}.txt
 	bash create-abundance-table.sh         # summarizing all Samples into one matrix file

+## 5. [Optimal] join abundance-table with more samples

+We are using a close reference profiling, so we can join other samples to the abundance-table.
+This make it easy to analyze your samples in a bigger context.

+	YourTable=abundance-table.txt              # table form step before
+	OtherTable=other-abundance-table.txt       # another table
+	SampleList=RefSamplesMircobiotas.txt       # File with names of samples you want to join (alternative all)

+    bash add-samples.sh ${YourTable} ${RunTable} ${SampleList} # add selected samples bash add-samples.sh ${YourTable} ${RunTable}               # add all samples

+## 6. Plot data

+First create a mapping files with all needed samples and the metadata (like a simple group):

+Sample	Factor
+Trt1	Treatment
+Trt2	Treatment
+Trt3	Treatment
+Con1	Control
+Con2	Control
+Con3	Control

+This data can used for downstream processing like ploting in R:

 See our paper for details.